Massive Star Formation in Overdense Regions of the Early Universe: Methods

 \subsection{BlackDemon Simulation Suite}

 The \blackdemon (Black Hole Demographics) simulation suite is a set of cosmological zoom-in simulations targeting the progenitor haloes of a massive halo (M$_{halo} \sim 6 \times 10^{11}$ \msolar at z = 6) in an overdense region of the early Universe (z $>$ 15) (see Figure \ref{Fig:InitialSetup}).
 The \blackdemon simulations are run using the \enzo code \citep{Enzo_2014, Enzo_2019} with a three stage setup required in order to achieve the mass resolution necessary to properly resolve the progenitor haloes of massive star and black hole formation.\\ \enzo has been extensively used to study the formation of structure in the early universe \citep{Abel_2002, OShea_2005b, Turk_2012, Wise_2012b, Wise_2014, Wise_2019, Regan_2020}. \enzo includes a ray tracing scheme to follow the propagation of radiation from star formation and black hole formation \citep{WiseAbel_2011} as well as a detailed multi-species chemistry model that tracks the formation and evolution of nine primordial species \citep{Anninos_1997, Abel_1997}.
-In particular the photo-dissociation of \molH is followed, which is a critical ingredient for determining the formation of the first metal-free stars \citep{Abel_2000}.\\
+In particular the photo-dissociation of \molH is followed, which is a critical ingredient for determining the formation of the first metal-free stars \citep{Abel_2000}.
+The simulation suite uses a Planck-like \citep{Planck_2014, Planck_2018} cosmology with the following parameters $\Omega_M = 0.2592, \Omega_{\Lambda} = 0.7408, \Omega_b = 0.0487, H_0 = 67.7, \sigma_8 = 0.8159$ and n = 0.9667. \\